MariaSultana20/Clima/README.md

 # Clima

 Clima is a UIKit weather app that displays current weather conditions for the user's location or a manually searched city.
-It was built as part of Angela Yu's iOS course and focuses on networking, JSON decoding, Core Location, and delegate-based communication in a storyboard-driven iOS app.
+It focuses on networking, JSON decoding, Core Location, and delegate-based communication in a storyboard-driven iOS app.

 ## Screenshots